kohaerenzstifter/mycrokernel/README.md

 Ext filesystem entries in the root inode.
 But that's about it.

-As I am currently on the lookout for a new job and would like to get into hardware level programming, I thought it would be a good idea add some documentation this sadly orphaned project of mine.
-I know the code will be hard to read for any outsider, as many things made sense in my head but were never documented.
+As I am currently on the lookout for a new job and would like to get into hardware level programming, I thought it would be a good idea to add some documentation on this sadly orphaned project of mine.
+I know the code will be hard to read for any outsider, as many things made sense in my head back then but were never documented.
 I also know that the code is badly-groomed and contains legacy stuff that was later replaced by other functionality and is now probably dead.
 Maybe at some point in time I will try to again make sense of what I did and clean everything up a bit.
 But don't count on that!